rxmicro/rxmicro/Readme.md

 `mvn --fail-at-end -DskipTests -P pmd clean verify`

+* To run `checkstyle` tool it is necessary to activate `checkstyle` maven profile:

+`mvn --fail-at-end -DskipTests -P checkstyle clean verify`

 * To run all quality tools it is necessary to activate all maven profiles:

-`mvn --fail-at-end -DskipTests -P spotbugs,pmd clean verify`
+`mvn --fail-at-end -DskipTests -P spotbugs,pmd,checkstyle clean verify`

 ## Publish to Maven Central